These nourishing skin superfoods will keep your complexion looking radiant and vital.

 Vitamin E

 Vitamin E is an old hand at the beauty game – and no wonder.
-This little guy works hard to keep skin radiant by contributing to the protection of cells from oxidative stress.
-Eat it: Sunflower seeds
+This little guy works hard to keep the skin radiant by protecting cells from oxidative stress.

 Zinc

-The mineral, zinc, supports your complexion in two ways: firstly, it contributes to the maintenance of normal skin; secondly, it contributes to the protection of cells from oxidative stress (aka the loss of collagen and elastin fibres).
-Eat it: Pumpkin seeds
+Zinc supports your complexion in two ways: firstly, it works hard to maintain normal skin; secondly, it contributes to the protection of cells from oxidative stress (aka the loss of collagen and elastin fibres).

 Sea buckthorn berry oil

-The berries found in the sea buckthorn plant aren’t only tremendously rich in skin-loving antioxidants, but also in the omega 7 essential fatty acid, palmitoleic acid, which works hard to keep skin healthy.
-Find it: Nutritional supplements
+The berries found in the sea buckthorn plant aren’t only tremendously rich in skin-loving antioxidants, but also in the omega-7 essential fatty acid, palmitoleic acid, which works hard to keep the mucous membranes in the skin healthy.

 Want to find out more?